satviksinha/ConvexHull/README.md

 - `Convex Hull`: The smallest convex polygon enclosing a given set of points

 ## Assumptions
-* We assume that points are non-coplanar
+* Not all points are co-planar

 ## Algorithm